laulujan/tic-tac-toe/README.md

 # tic-tac-toe
-TOP Tic Tac Toe Game
+Tic Tac Toe Game with vanilla JS for TOP